Your personal weather forecast!

 Use WeatherSelfie to create your own weather forecast based on current weather conditions at your location with just these three simple steps:

 Click – Select – Forecast

-With the help of the built-in artifical intelligence modules, anyone can create a weather forecast.
+With the help of the built-in artificial intelligence modules, anyone can create a weather forecast.
 We use automated feature detection with a neural network to detect weather patterns in the sky.
-An expert system trained by professional meteorologists is then used to create a forecast for the next 3 - 24 hours.
+An expert system trained by professional meteorologists is then used to create a forecast for the next 3 – 24 hours.

 First, start by taking a picture of the sky.
 Ideally, point your camera in the direction from where the weather/wind is coming.
 Also, make sure that you only photograph the sky with no other object visible.
 (Like trees, buildings etc.)